Chapter 3 Levi’s POV

 The next morning, I was already tired before my day even started.
 Being tired was kind of normal for me, so I should be used to it now.

 I didn’t sleep well.
-My mind kept going back to that message for no reason.
+My mind kept going back to that messages.
 It didn’t make sense, but it still bothered me.

 By the time I got up, I was already running late again.